 Appointed to the Board in August 2016, Lee is a Chartered Accountant, Chartered Director, and former interim CEO of mutual insurer, British Friendly Society Limited.
 Lee brings with him considerable strategic planning and execution experience gained over the past 20 years.
 He is an active member of the Association of Financial Mutuals and a Fellow of the Institute of Directors.
-In addition to these roles, Lee also built his own home, founded and sold successful micro-brewery operating in Bedfordshire, and acts as a consultant to small and medium size businesses, helping owners maximise their potential.
+In addition to these roles, Lee also built his own home, founded and sold a successful micro-brewery operating in Bedfordshire, and acts as a consultant to small and medium size businesses, helping owners maximise their potential.

-Lee is also Senior Independent Director at OAC plc, an actuarial consulting firm.
+Lee is also chair at OAC plc, an actuarial consulting firm.

-Lee served as the Chair of the Audit & Compliance Committee and serves on the Risk & Investment Committee.
+Lee served as the chair of the Audit & Compliance Committee and serves as the chair of the Strategic Finance and Investment Committee and was a member of the Audit & Compliance Committee.